murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ##### Ekena-Afa
 **Ekena-Afa** is our de facto patron in investigating the Death Curse, as she has been resurrected many times in her past as a gladiator.
 She is interested in mapping out the unexplored jungles of Chult, aided by the Gnomish cartographer **Dieter Tittlethumb**.
 This is kept secret from another Merchant Prince - **Azir** - who has a monopoly on maps and geographical information.

+Ekena-Afa is the Merchant Prince of timber, weapons, and mercenaries.

 ##### Azir
 Merchant Prince Azir has a monopoly of information and maps of all kinds in Chult.
+He is a minotaur that enjoys cruel games and cursed objects.
+He dared Walter to put his hand in a stone maw in return for a tentacly bag.
+Without a moment's hesitation, Walter obliged and promptly lost his hand - but gained a bag.

+Prince Azir offered us information on **Omu** - as it was apparently built by minotaurs - but only in return for control of **Vorn the Shield Guardian**, or **3000 GP**

 ##### Kwayothé
 Kwayothé is a Merchant Prince who used to be a priest of Ubtao.
+Currently deals in dyes, oils, and fashion.

+##### Jessenin
+Merchant Prince of Trials and Lawyers - can be bribed to attain your own sense of justice.
+Also deals in spices and narcotics.

+##### Ifan Taroa
+Merchant Prince that deals in meat and animals.

+##### Thrung
+Merchant Prince that deals in salt, fish, and chips/ships.

+##### Janti
+Merchant Prince who is descendent from the royal line of Mezro.
+Currently deals in fruits, gems, and local crafts.

 ##### The Beggar Princes
 There are three Beggar Princes that hold sway and influence in the Old Town of Port Nyanzaru:
-- **Prince Tatunani**: a formal Chultan royal prince
+- **Prince Tatunani**: a formal Chultan royal prince.
+Not really royalty, just the remaining member of a family that was installed as 'royals' in Port Nyanzaru by Amn, before the independence war.
 - **Queen Stranglevine**: a goblin that came out of the jungle
 - **Hassim the Strange**: a mysterious man who can read minds
+	- Hassim the Strange is a man with influence and connections in the Zhentarim.
+He knows Poag from long ago, and made Poag realize he is actually missing 20 years of memories!
+Apparently, Poag was a high-up in the Zhentarim and an old friend of Hassim.
+	- Even more mysterious: a letter in Poag's handwriting has been sent to Hassim only recently, from somewhere in the Chultan jungle...

 ---